plforacle/heatwave-ml-iris/do-heatwave-ml/do-heatwave-ml.md

 - Some Experience with MySQL Shell
 - Completed Lab 2

-## Task 1: Prepare HeatWave ML environment
+## Task 1: Prepare HeatWave AutoML environment

 1. If not already connected with SSH, connect to Compute instance using Cloud Shell